How to Apply Bug Spray

 According to the CDC, you should never apply any kind of insect repellent to children younger than 2 months.
 Even for older children, never spray directly onto their skin.

 Spray onto your hands first, then rub onto the child’s exposed skin and face.
 Be sure to avoid his or her hands because children tend to stick their fingers into their eyes and mouth.
-And as always, avoid the eyes, nostrils, and mouth when rubbing.
+And as always, avoid applying near the eyes, nostrils, and mouth.

 Our top-rated repellents all provided several hours of protection against both ticks and mosquitoes in our tests.
 Still, some people tend to attract more bugs than others, according to the Environmental Protection Agency, so if bugs are starting to bite again, that’s your cue that it’s time for more.